- Our Learning

 What is meant by Special Educational Needs?

-Children and young people with SEN have learning difficulties or disabilities that make it harder for them to learn than others of the same age.
+Children and young people with SEND have learning difficulties or disabilities that make it harder for them to learn than others of the same age.
 These children and young people may need extra or different help from that given to others.

 Communicating and interacting